hoffmangroup/segway/doc/segway.rst

 ..
 Segway model, and it is possible to design a model that does not have
 .. this feature.
 Doing so is left as an exercise to the reader.

-..
-XXXcomp name the files
+.. todo: name the files

 ..
 You may find you need to convert the wiggle files to bigWig format
 .. first to allow small portions to be uploaded to a genome browser
 .. piecewise.

-..
-XXX same options for specifying model and parameters as identify
+.. todo: same options for specifying model and parameters as identify

 Creating layered output
 =======================